Guidelines for submitting complaints to the Special Rapporteur on the rights to freedom of peaceful assembly and of association

 How to ask for action to the Special Rapporteur?

-Please write an email to firstname.lastname@example.org and email@example.com, indicating the relevant country and violation(s), along with your name and contact details.
+To facilitate the consideration of alleged violations, the online form/ questionnaire at the link "Online submission to special procedures" can be used.
+You can also write an email to firstname.lastname@example.org, indicating the relevant country and violation(s), along with your name and contact details.
 Note that there is no need for a formal letter; what is most important is that you summarize in a one-page document (written in English, French or Spanish) the following information:

 - Where?
 The place(s) where the alleged violation(s) took place, including the country and city

 - When?
 Day and hour when the alleged violation took place